 And for the very curious…

 I trained at La Trobe University under the supervision of Alan Frost, a myth-busting historian with phenomenal research skills and a poetic outlook, who is a specialist in the 18th century exploration of the Pacific and the early colonisation of Australia.
-I was co-supervised by Richard Broome, a specialist in Aboriginal history.
+I was co-supervised by Richard Broome, a specialist (some would say, a giant!) in Aboriginal history.
 La Trobe was also renowned as the epicentre of the ‘Melbourne group’ of ethnographic historians, revolving around the work of New York Times ‘book of the year’ winner Inga Clendinnen, Pulitzer prize winner Rhys Isaac and the phenomenal Greg Dening.
 All five historians have left an indelible mark on my approach to history.

 They were not interested in creating simplistic, hindsighted views of the past.
 Instead, each attempted in their own way (as Dening once said), ‘to return to the past the past’s own present — a present with all the consequences of actions still unknown.’
 In creating histories filled with a sense of uncertainty in events as they unfolded, they hoped to ‘reconstruct something of the participants’ worlds as they experienced them.’

 Finally, the historian who was most influential on my thinking was my undergraduate Honours Supervisor, Bruce Pennay.
 He taught me to always look for who was being left out or left behind in the historical discourse.
 I thank him.